 If the startup disk on your Mac is almost full, you need to free up as much disk space as possible.
-Check out this article that shows 10 useful techniques to gain more storage, as well as tips to prevent your hard disk from filling up.
+Start by cleaning macOS system data that is not needed.

 Lastly, if you are on an old Mac with a spinning hard drive or Fusion Drive rather than solid-state flash storage, chances are it will take much longer to start up.
 There’s no fix for this except swapping out your old hard drive with a new SSD.

 Issue 4: Mac App Store is Slow to Load and Shows Blank Page

 More Details: Excited to see how the brand new Mac App Store looks in Mojave, I tried to open the app immediately after macOS Mojave was installed.
 However, I ran into this error: a blank page?!
 I waited for at least a minute hoping to see the new interface, but it didn’t work.

 Possible Reason: Unknown (perhaps a macOS Mojave bug?)

 How to Fix: I tried to quit App Store, only to find that option was greyed out.

 So I went to Force Quit (click Apple icon and select “Force Quit” option) and it worked.

 Then I re-opened the app, and the brand new UI in Mac App Store worked perfectly.

 Issue 5: Web Browser Freezes

 More Details: I mainly use Chrome on my Mac.
 While I was writing this article, my Mac froze up a bit–that spinning rainbow wheel showed up and I couldn’t move the cursor for five seconds or so.

 Possible Reason: Chrome is probably the culprit (that’s my hunch at least).

 How to Fix: In my case, the random freeze only last for a few seconds and everything went back to normal.
 Out of curiosity, I opened Activity Monitor and noticed that Chrome was “abusing” the CPU and Memory.
 So I think it’s the culprit.